gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 }
 ```

-`AsyncLock` implements `Gapotchenko.FX.Threading.IAsyncLockable` interface that gives you access to handy shortcuts for entering and exiting the lock scope asynchronously without manual `try`-`finally` constructs:
+`AsyncLock` implements `Gapotchenko.FX.Threading.IAsyncLockable` interface that gives you access to handy shortcuts for entering and exiting the lock scope asynchronously without manual `try`/`finally` constructs:

 ``` C#
 using Gapotchenko.FX.Threading;